EuroWhisper/i-bet-ya-that-nx/README.md

 Direct connection to the database.
 Used for migrations.
 `DIRECT_URL=[Postgres direct connection string]`

-### Running the i-bet-ya-that-nx service
+### Running the prediction-frontend service

-The i-bet-ya-that-nx service can be started by running the following command:
+The prediction-frontend service can be started by running the following command:
-`nx run i-bet-ya-that-nx:dev`
+`nx run prediction-frontend:dev`

 Then, the frontend can be accessed at:
 `http://localhost:3000`